Aztec cuisine: Cannibalism

-The Aztecs practiced ritualistic cannibalism.
+The Aztecs practiced ritual cannibalism.
 Victims, usually prisoners of war, were sacrificed in public on top of temples and pyramids by cutting out their hearts.
-The bodies were then thrown down to the ground where they were dismembered.
-The pieces were then distributed to the elite, which were mostly warriors and priests.
-The meat was consumed in the form of stews flavored only with salt and eaten with corn tortillas, but without the otherwise ubiquitous chili.
+Victims were also often slaves and children.
+After excision of the heart, the bodies of the victims were then thrown down to the ground, where they were dismembered.
+The limbs would be cut off for human consumption, and the torso was feed to animals.
+Pieces of the body were then distributed to the elite, which were mostly warriors and priests; the meat was consumed in the form of stews, flavored only with salt and eaten with corn tortillas, and without the otherwise ubiquitous chili.
+While the heads of the victims were collected, the heart would be elevated as an offering to Huītzilōpōchtli, the solar deity and patron god of the Aztecs; they believed that sacrifices of blood made the existence and motion of the sun possible.

-The veintena Tlacaxipehualiztli was one of intense human sacrifice, it was noted by Sahagun that "it was the time when all captives died, all those taken, all those who were made captive, the men, the women, all the children."
-It began with the sacrifice of captured warriors, the flesh of the sacrificed warriors would be taken to the residence of the Aztec who had captured the warrior.
-The capturer was forbidden to feast on the flesh of the sacrificed, however his family would eat it.
-A stew called tlacatlaolli was prepared out of dried maize and into each serving would be placed a piece of the flesh of the captive.
+The twenty-day annual Tlacaxipehualiztli festival to honor the life-death-rebirth deity Xīpe Totēc was one of intense human sacrifice.
+It was noted by Sahagún that "it was the time when all captives died, all those taken, all those who were made captive, the men, the women, all the children."
+It began with the sacrifice of captured warriors, after which the flesh of the sacrificed warriors would be taken to the residence of the Aztec soldier who had captured the warrior.
+The capturer was forbidden to feast on the flesh of the sacrificed, as he was meant to take sorrow in the victim; however, his family would eat it.
+A stew called tlacatlaolli (possibly pozole) was prepared out of dried maize, and into each serving would be placed a piece of flesh of the captive.

-In the late 1970s the anthropologist Michael Harner suggested that the Aztecs had resorted to large-scale, organized cannibalism to make up for a supposed protein deficiency in the diet.
-This idea gained limited support from some scholars, but has been shown to be based on unfounded assumptions about eating habits, agriculture and demographics, making it a highly unlikely scenario.
+In the late 1970s, the anthropologist Michael Harner suggested that the Aztecs had resorted to large-scale, organized cannibalism to make up for a supposed protein deficiency in the diet.
+This idea gained support from some scholars, but others argued it to be highly unlikely because of unfounded assumptions about eating habits, agriculture, and demographics.